Even though a year in review report isn’t legally required, it should an essential document for non-profit organizations of all sizes.

 Creating an excellent year in review report will take some time to accomplish, but will be well worth your efforts!
-It will showcase for everyone in your organization, your donors, potential donors and anyone else who is interested, what has been accomplished for the year.
-It offers a big picture view of all the great work your doing and will also help with planning for the upcoming year.
+It will showcase for everyone in your organization, your donors, potential donors, and anyone else who is interested, what has been accomplished for the year.
+It offers a big picture view of all the great work you are doing and will also help with planning for the upcoming year.

 Tip: Now that you’ve got your Year In Review created it’s time to publish the report and make it available for everyone to see.
 The best format for a document of this nature is a PDF, so it can be easily viewed by most computer systems and easily emailed.